romland/wurm-copypaste/README.md

 ## The code
 As you might expect with mods, this is coding-on-the-run, it's very prototypy and rough around the edges.
 It's not commercial-grade code. :-) But knowing myself, non-obvious bits should have a comment attached.

-There is also likely a lot of commented out code in places as I was in the middle of debugging things.

 ### Random notes
-- Like all of my mods, the entry point is in Mod.java
+- Like all of the mods I made, the entry point is in Mod.java
 - Tabs are awesome.
 Shoo with your pesky spaces.
 Everything is in 4-space tabs, which is why indentation may look like shit if browsed on GitHub.
 - A lot of debug statements are still output as info
 - I have no idea why I brought in an HTTP client into the CopyPaste namespace.
 The author is Matthew Bell and I think it's this one: https://github.com/urgrue/java-async-http (MIT licensed).
 The idea behind the useage seems to be uploading creations to a central repository.
 - The bulk of the tricky bits seems to be in Paste.java
 - In Testing.java I seem to create a very very large Bulk Storage Bin with all resources in the game?
 Not sure why I had that in here.
 - In Mod.java there is a way to automatically bring in something into the Copy buffer on server-start; this is for easier testing during development
+- There is likely a lot of commented out code in places as I was in the middle of debugging things.

 ## Dependencies
 Just one.
 The JSON library from Google.
 It is used for (de-)serialization of copied content.
 The version gson-2.8.0.jar is what I used back then it seems.